 Want airlines to treat you well?
-Do this
+Do this.

 Why would I pay money for the privilege of continuing to pay money to one airline?
 Well, it's not for everyone.
 But if you like to travel (check) and you like to be comfortable while traveling (check), then buying your way up to top-level status is a smart move.

 You still might think I'm crazy, but there are many other Delta mileage runners like me.
 Pierre Tessier once flew from Detroit to Chicago and back for $129 two days after Christmas to lock down his airline status.
 "Arrived to O'Hare, got off the plane, got me a tasty (is that possible?)
-Chicago style dog in terminal and boarded back on the same metal that brought me to the Windy City," he says.
+Chicago style dog in terminal and boarded back on the same [plane] that brought me to the Windy City," he says.

 Paul Bevan flew from New York to Detroit to Tokyo to Singapore and back the same way without ever leaving an airport.
 The whole thing took 63 hours.
 Bevan says he "showered, ate a fabulous Indian meal at the food court at 3 a.m., mooched around a bit and flew back at 6 for 21,000 MQM's and ensured making Diamond again this year."